Golden lion tamarin: Sleeping sites

-Golden lion tamarins usually spend more than half their time in overnight sleeping sites, and thus are active for less than half the day.
+Golden lion tamarins usually spend more than half their time in overnight sleeping sites and thus they are active for less than half the day.
 Two groups in the União Biological Reserve spent an average of 14.2 hours and 13.1 hours in their sleeping sites (calculated from Table 1).
-Active periods are longer in the austral summer, when there are more hours of daylight.
+Active periods are longer in the austral summer, which have more hours of daylight.
 In the Poço das Antas Biological Reserve, golden lion tamarins left their sleeping sites in the morning an average of 10 min after sunrise and entered at the end of the day an average of 82 min before sunset.

-Multiple authors have reported that golden lion tamarins prefer to sleep in naturally-occurring tree holes.
-Tree holes, also termed tree cavities or tree hollows, are reported as the predominant sleeping site for other lion tamarin species as well (summary in).
-In an extensive study of golden lion tamarins in the Poço das Antas Biological Reserve, tree holes were the most commonly used type of site (63.6% of “nights”), followed by (non-native) bamboo clusters at ground level (17.5%), vine tangles in trees (9.6%), and large bromeliads growing on trees (4.7%).
+Multiple authors have reported that golden lion tamarins prefer to sleep in naturally occurring tree holes.
+Tree holes, also termed tree cavities or tree hollows, are reported as the predominant sleeping site for other lion tamarin species as well.
+In an extensive study of golden lion tamarins in the Poço das Antas Biological Reserve, tree holes were the most commonly used type of site (63.6% of "nights"), followed by (non-native) bamboo clusters at ground level (17.5%), vine tangles in trees (9.6%), and large bromeliads growing on trees (4.7%).
 Golden lion tamarin groups in the União Biological Reserve used tree holes exclusively or almost exclusively.
-This heavy use of tree holes is in contrast to other callitrichid genera, which have been reported to use tree holes, but typically not predominantly, or to not use tree holes at all (see, for example, brief review in.
+This heavy use of tree holes is in contrast to other callitrichid genera, which have been reported to use tree holes, but typically not predominantly, or to not use tree holes at all.

 Golden lion tamarin groups use multiple sleeping sites across time.
 Some groups in the Poço das Antas Biological Reserve used more than 40 sites across multiple years of study.
 Groups use a small subset of these sites frequently, suggesting that some sites are highly preferred over others.
-In the Poço das Antas Biological Reserve, golden lion tamarin groups used the same sleeping site on consecutive nights in approximately 50% of the cases when sites for consecutive nights were identified.
+In the Poço das Antas Biological Reserve, golden lion tamarin groups used the same sleeping site on consecutive nights in roughly 50% of the cases when sites for consecutive nights were identified.
 Two groups in the União Biological Reserve used the same site on consecutive nights at somewhat lower rates, 20% and 38%.